jadevanh/healthyrecipes-analysis/README.md

 ### Data Cleaning

 ---
 To start the cleaning process, we merged the two data sets, 'interactions' and 'recipes' on the `id` column which links the reviews and ratings of recipes with the information about the recipe from the recipe dataset.
+This allowed us to see the popularity and reviews of the data set.

 To follow, we have taken all recipes with rating '0', denoting that there was no rating for that particular interaction, and replaced them with nAn values.
-Below are the distribution of recipes before and after the drop.
+Below are the distribution of recipes before and after the change.

 <iframe